switchnollie/smart-garden/README.md

 - MONGO_PORT
 - MONGO_HOST

-## Start all containers locally using Docker Compose and an externally managed instance of MongoDB
+## Start all containers locally using Docker Compose, self signed certificates and an externally managed instance of MongoDB

 - Install Docker Community Edition in a up-to-date version.
 - Provide the mongo environment variables (e.g. as a `.env` File)